KornbergFresnel/multiagent-particle-envs/README.md

 - Create a new scenario which called *Push Ball*, listed in the environment list
 - Create a new scenario which called *Battle*, a python implementation of [Battle of MAgent](https://github.com/geek-ai/MAgent), listed in the environment list
+- Create a new scenario named *Soccer Game*, listed in the environment list

 ## More details about the kernel